microsoft/griffel/apps/website/docs/react/guides/ssr-usage.md

 ### Base setup

 For basic instructions to setup Next.js, see [Getting Started](https://nextjs.org/docs/getting-started).
-Please complete following steps:
+Please complete the following steps:

 1. Get a basic Next.js setup running, rendering a page from the `pages` folder, as guided by the tutorial.
 2. Add the Griffel to dependencies (`@griffel/react` package), check [Install](/react/install) page.